Alpha · Pixel Art Fantasy MMO

 Priest

-Holy and shadow in one kit.
-Heal a group through hard pulls, or step into shadow form and DoT the room.
+Manifest holy and shadow magic.
+Heal a group through hard pulls, or focus on shadow damage and DoT the room.

 Ranger